Defense Verdict in Med-Mal Back Surgery Case

 Murphy v.
 Roberts, Multnomah County Case No. 15CV14491

 Defendant Roberts denied all negligence.
 He asserted that he performed the surgery at L5/S1 as indicated in post-surgical imaging and the notes from subsequent surgeons.
 He claimed Murphy did not complete her post-surgery physical therapy and also that she was subsequently re-injured in a 2016 car accident.
-After the car accident she made a demand to the other driver’s insurance company.
-In the demand she alleged that her injuries and pain were the result of the crash.
+After the car accident, she made a demand to the other driver’s insurance company.
+In the demand, she alleged that her injuries and pain were due to the crash.
 She provided chiropractic notes in which she stated that her low back pain had ceased after her last surgery in December 2015 only to recur after her car accident.

 Plaintiff’s Counsel – Ernest Warren and Karl Malling